What are you searching for?

 Planet Mino in Chatswood has air conditioning

-Visiting an air-conditioned play centre can be a great option for things to do with kids on a hot day, particularly if they’re a bundle of energy!
+Visiting an air-conditioned play centre can be an excellent option for things to do with kids on a hot day, particularly if they’re a bundle of energy!
 But not all indoor play centres are air-conditioned, so choose wisely.
-The ones that are can be really busy, so try to go at a quieter time (we find after 12 p.m. is often much quieter!).
+The ones that are can be really busy, so try to go at a quieter time (we find that after 12 p.m. is often much more peaceful!).

 Our favourite air-conditioned play centres on the North Shore: